bmwaechter/dotfiles/README.md

 # Ben Waechter's dotfiles
-config files for my Linux (or GNU/Linux if you want to be petty) systems.
+config files for my Linux systems.

 Currently Only emacs configs are here.